-Minimum continuous stable flow is the lowest flow at which the pump can operate and still conform to the bearing life, shaft deflection and bearing housing vibration limits of ANSI/ASME B73.1 (latest revision).
-Pumps may be operated at lower flows, but it must be recognized that the pump may not conform to one or more of these limits and the operating life may be significantly reduced.
-For example, vibration may exceed the limit set by the ASME H.I.
-9.6 standard.
-The size of the pump, the energy absorbed and the liquid pumped are some of the considerations in determining the minimum flow.
-See the following table for general recommendations.
-Special conditions, such as solids handling, may significantly raise these recommendations.
+Minimum continuous stable flow is the lowest flow at which the pump can operate satisfactorily.
+Pumps may be operated at lower flows, but it must be recognized that the pump operating life may be significantly reduced.
+For example, vibration may exceed normal industry standards.
+The size of the pump, the energy absorbed, and the liquid pumped are some of the considerations in determining the minimum flow.
+The allowable S3 operating range of the pump is in accordance to the severity of the slurry duty.
+The S3 family of pumps covers the following range classified by specific gravity and average particle size.